 - adaptations to equipment

-- travel to work
+- travel to and from work

 - communication support at interview